tastejs/angular-movies/projects/movies/Readme.md

 - When javascript kick's in Angular takes over the site.
 It removes the existing DOM completely and renders Angular.
 - HTTP requests executed on the server are cached and replayed on the client

-On SSR the assets folder is accessible under `http://localhost:4200/assets/*` On CSR the assets folder is accessible under `assets/*`

 HTTP Transfer State

 - Is used on both sides to read or write to the DOM cache